 The Upbias' Tactical Switch is an easy-to-understand long-term strategy that can beat the stock market.

-Nothing in this post constitutes or is intended to constitute investment advice.
+Nothing in this article constitutes or is intended to constitute investment advice.
 I am sharing this strategy on an educational and informational basis only.
+Please read the disclaimer at the end of this article.

 Tactical Switch Strategy